vatesfr/xen-orchestra/docs/docs/xo5/backup_troubleshooting.md

 To solve this issue, we recommend that you:

 - wait until the other backup job is completed/the merge process is done
-- make sure your remote storage is not being overworked
+- make sure your backup repository is not being overworked

 ## Error: HTTP connection has timed out